5 Tips on Developing Self-Motivation in Students

 As students advance through online school, they develop important self-reliance skills that will help them succeed in school and wherever their journey takes them next.

-But what happens when student motivation starts to wane, or your student hits a rough spot and loses interest in learning?
-How can online school teachers, parents, and Learning Coaches help students learn how to gain motivation for school?
+But what happens when motivation in schools starts to wane, or your student hits a rough spot and shows signs of burnout?
+How can online school teachers, parents, and Learning Coaches help students learn how to find motivation for school?

 5 Ways to Develop Self-Motivation for Students